Past versions of the K-Iceberg can be found here, or view versions 1 to 58 in an animated gif.

-It also is preferable that the concept is apparent, even if it's obscure or highly technical jargon; I've been on the fence about K-Exciting and K-Rookies, for instance, and still am about K-global, K-master, K-demo (demolition? demonstration?), K-ACE, K-Turtle Wedding Hall, K-spa, K-sure, K-Bee, K-CAB, (2), K-CLIP, K-Fed (remember him?).
+It also is preferable that the concept is apparent, even if it's obscure or highly technical jargon; I've been on the fence about K-Exciting and K-Rookies, for instance, and still am about K-master, K-demo (demolition? demonstration?), K-ACE, K-Turtle Wedding Hall, K-spa, K-sure, K-Bee, K-CAB, (2), K-CLIP, K-Fed (remember him?), K-plus (which is a brand of some component at my office door).
 And for that matter the K probably should stand for Korea, or at least have a Korean connection.

 Maybe in the future the rules will change to let them all in, or I'll find an example where they stylise it differently, or they slip up just once and hyphenate.

 As some of the items have quite long names, usually because they are part of an event name or slogan, I will trim them down to a core concept, even if this somewhat obscures their original purpose.
 The longest is probably "K-route expedition unit," which didn't make sense to trim.
 I have taken liberties with truncating "K-COVID-19 response strategy."
 I also reserve the right to make the name format more uniform, such as changing the punctuation to a hyphen, capitalising the K, or lowercasing the following word so it doesn't look as much like a proper name.

 As it gets more crowded, I've found more difficulties curating the K-Iceberg.
 Two duplicate entries have been found and removed.
 Also, my standards for what qualifies have tightened.
 I decided rather than remove entries, I would cross them off.
 Some remain on there for humorous purposes.
 It became necessary to list all the entries in text, because it was becoming too difficult to tell whether a new entry was already on the K-Iceberg.